'Worst Song Ever': TikTok Reacts to the Ice Cream Song From 'Doctor Strange 2'

 @tjx.george 😀 🔫 #breakingbad#doctorstrange#doctorstrangeinthemultiverseofmadness#breakingbadmeme#marvelmeme♬ Worst song ever - Brandon

-If you're interested in hearing more about what TikTok is saying about the ice cream song, here are some more videos (and comments) that dig into it.
-Doctor Strange 2 -- dessert-themed songs and all -- has crossed half a billion dollars at the worldwide box office...
-So I guess they have the last laugh.
+Here's a roundup of TikToks about the ice cream song.
+(For more balanced discussion, read the comments).
+Doctor Strange 2 -- dessert-themed songs and all -- has crossed half a billion dollars at the worldwide box office... so I guess they have the last laugh.

 Cue the 'Toks